angelhumano/data_visualization_class_project/README.md

 ## Project bites :chocolate_bar:

-**Brief**: Our project centered on comprehending the drivers of global migration, with a specific emphasis on World Development Indicators (WDI).
-Our objective was to unearth insights and convey them through impactful visualizations.
+**Brief**: Our project centered around analyzing global migration drivers, with a particular focus on World Development Indicators (WDI).
+Our aim was to extract valuable insights and present them using impactful visualizations.

 **Key insights**: Notable findings include a reciprocal migrant flow between Mexico and the USA, the USA remaining a primary destination, and the role of violent conflict in driving migration.